 Even when several products have the ecological seal, it doesn’t necessarily mean that they are better for you!
-The ingredients in some brands of deodorants are even associated with hormonal imbalances, cancer, acne, and other health-related risks.
 Cover up the odour of sweat, yes.
 But at what cost?

-To make your shopping easier, we’ve put together a list of six ingredients that are often found in deodorants, and which should be avoided.
+To make your shopping easier, we’ve put together a list of six ingredients to avoid in deodorants, according to EWG.

 1. Aluminum compounds and salt